shanjin14/Data-Engineering-2/P5 - Airflow/README.md

 ### Introduction on Airflow
-Apache Airflow is powerful too for orchestrating ETL pipeline.
+Apache Airflow is powerful tool for orchestrating ETL pipeline.

 GCP and AWS have managed service for Airflow:
 [AWS - MWAA](https://aws.amazon.com/managed-workflows-for-apache-airflow/)